betaglot/plantabeta/docs/reference/Movement/ArmMovement/ArmBlock.md

 </div>

-## LandElements
+## EnvironmentElements
-- Description of how this movement relates to a particular [LandElement]().
+- Description of how this movement relates to a particular [EnvironmentElement]().
-- Description of how this movement relates to a particular [LandElement]().
+- Description of how this movement relates to a particular [EnvironmentElement]().
-- Description of how this movement relates to a particular [LandElement]().
+- Description of how this movement relates to a particular [EnvironmentElement]().
 ## RouteElements
 - Description of how this movement relates to a particular [RouteElement]().
 - Description of how this movement relates to a particular [RouteElement]().